 Our vision is to be a holistic farm and educational centre to genuinely empower people to transform their lives.
-We support a vibrant regenerative landscape while building productive local farms and thriving, healthy communities.
+We will support a vibrant regenerative landscape while building productive local farms and thriving, healthy communities.

 Download our info sheet: NFTI Brief Overview 2017